Scholarship by ABC Executive Allows Sustainability Innovator to Flourish in Ithaca College ‘Think Tank’

 For more information on the program, visit Ithaca.edu/innovation or contact Bob Regan at (607) 274-1081 or firstname.lastname@example.org.

-Originally published in Media Relations: Scholarship by ABC Executive Allows Sustainability Innovator to Flourish in Ithaca College ‘Think Tank’.
+Originally published in IC News: Scholarship by ABC Executive Allows Sustainability Innovator to Flourish in Ithaca College ‘Think Tank’.